giovtorres/kvm-install-vm/README.md

 - 🚀 One-command VM provisioning with sensible defaults
 - 🌐 Support for multiple distro cloud-images (AlmaLinux, Debian, Rocky, Ubuntu, and more)
+- 💽 Bring your own custom image (.qcow2, .raw or .vhd)
 - 🔧 Customize CPU, RAM, disk size, architecture, and timezone
 - 💾 Attach additional disks on the fly
 - 🖥️ Boot using BIOS or UEFI (SecureBoot enabled or disabled)